Criminal Law Research

 Duress, in ENCYCLOPEDIA OF CRIME AND CRIMINAL JUSTICE (MacMillan Press 2002).

-Police, Prisons, and Crime (with Alexander Tabarrok), in LAW AND ECONOMICS OF CRIME (Bruce Benson, ed., Northhampton, MA: Edward Elgar Publishing).
+Police, Prisons, and Crime (with Alexander Tabarrok), in HANDBOOK ON THE ECONOMICS OF CRIME (Bruce l.
+Benson and Paul R. Zimmerman, eds., 2012).

 Mobile Phones and Crime Deterrence: An Underappreciated Link, in RESEARCH HANDBOOK ON THE ECONOMICS OF CRIMINAL LAW 243 (Alon Harel & Keith N. Hylton eds., Elgar: 2012). (with John MacDonald & Thomas Stratman)